 Read on and bookmark this page to stay up to date on developments that are unique to you.

-PostcardMania was founded in 1998, and most of our clients were in the mortgage and real estate industry.
+PostcardMania was founded in 1998, and 46% of our revenue were from clients were in the mortgage and real estate industry.
 Their business basically sustained my business for 10 years.

 Now, this story starts really in 2008, when the bottom fell out of (first) the real estate market and (then) our entire economy.

-At that point, the real estate and mortgage industries made up 46% of my entire clientele.
+At that point, the real estate and mortgage industries made up 46% of our revenue.